WORKFLOW

 The panel shows the current readiness metrics, graph, artifact handoffs, and execution history.
 Use the history table to distinguish preview dispatch events from controlled real stage completions before promoting a DAG into a broader orchestration flow.

-Notebook export
+Notebook import and export

 The closed-by-default Notebook expander keeps notebook import and export near the pipeline definition instead of in the sidebar: